Iarnród Éireann Board of Directors

 Suzy Byrne is Regional Manager in the National Advocacy Service for People with Disabilities and is Co-chair, Disabled People of Ireland.
 Suzy is also a writer and broadcaster and holds a BA in Sociology and Social Policy.

-Denise Guinan was appointed to the Board of CIÉ in July 2018 under the Worker Participation (State Enterprises) Acts, 1977 to 2001, and to the Iarnród Éireann board at the same time.
-She joined the clerical grade in Bus Átha Cliath in 1989 and works in Ringsend Bus Garage.
-She is a member of the Transport & Salaried Staff Association.
+James (Jimmy) Doran was appointed to the CIÉ Board in December 2021 under the Worker Participation (State Enterprises) Acts 1977 to 2001, and to the Iarnród Éireann Board at the same time.

 Valerie Little retired from ESB having held a number of senior management positions including Human Resource Manager for major Business Units, Head of Internal Audit and Head of Group Treasury.
 Valerie holds MSc in Management Practice and is a qualified accountant.
 She has served as a trustee of a large pension fund and served on a number of audit committees.